eswan18/ethanswan.com/index.md

 I also teach Python, both freelance and through the University of Cincinnati, where I'm an adjunct instructor.
 You can see what I teach [here](/teaching/courses/), and if you or your organization is interested in a class, please reach out.
-I offer consulting in data science and web development as well.
+I offer consulting in ML engineering and web development as well.

 Beyond my professional life, I like personal fitness, sports, video games, and occasional tech projects -- some of which I blog about on this site.
 As far as tech, I have a particular interest in the design of programming languages and compilers/interpreters.